1LT Harry Blackstone Colborn (WWII)

 Along with 195 other WVU R.O.T.C. members, Harry was approved and inducted into the U.S. Army on March 19, 1943, at Fort Hayes in Columbus, Ohio.
 The 196 students then returned to campus to finish out the second semester before reporting back to Fort Hayes to receive their Army Assignments (1943 Monticola, p 122).
 At that time, Harry was living at the Phi Kappa Psi fraternity house at 780 Spruce Street in Morgantown, which is still used by Phi Kappa Psi to this day.

-Harry is also honored at the Veteran's Memorial in Fairmont, WV.
-The West Virginia Army National Guard also named a (no longer used) facility the "1LT Harry B. Colburn U.S. Army Reserve Center."
+He is honored on the "Marion County Veterans Killed in Action" Memorial at Veterans Square in Fairmont, WV, and at the West Virginia Veterans Memorial in Charleston, WV.
+The West Virginia Army National Guard also named a (no longer used) facility in Fairmont the "1LT Harry B. Colburn U.S. Army Reserve Center."

 Distinguished Service Cross